terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/basic/README.md

 - **VPC and Subnet Configuration**: Establishes a Virtual Private Cloud (VPC) with associated subnets, setting up network segmentation and ACL rules.

-- **OpenShift Cluster Provisioning**: Deploys an OpenShift (OCP) cluster, tailored for a cloud-native architecture with worker pools for private, transit, and edge network segments.
+- **OpenShift Cluster Provisioning**: Deploys an OpenShift (OCP) cluster, tailored for a cloud-native architecture with default worker pools .

 - **Secrets Manager Integration**:
   - Either utilizes an existing Secrets Manager instance or creates a new one.